telesphore/today_i_learned/falling_sand/README.md

 - On the other hand, falling_sand is over an order of magnitude slower than the game_of_life (16.5x). game_of_life is about 2500 fps while falling_sand is about 150 fps.
 Causes?
   1. Running over the array twice.
 For sure
   2. Out of order memory access.
 Probably, but I should be using at most 3 cache lines at a time?
 I should to look into this.
   3. Surprisingly, not the randomization.
-Tested, and at most it's 1 fps
+Tested, and any compute loss was negligible.
   4. Zig is probably vectorizing the update functions in the game_of_life.
   5. I'm probably not helping the situation with other subtle (or not) issues.
 Well, yea